Living to paint

 my gloves, and my hands on many occasions!

 Although my preferred medium is watercolour, I also paint in oils.
-In April 2017 I started using charcoal, a medium which I am finding exciting and stimulating, both for sketching outside and studio portraits of my grandchildren.
+In April 2017 I started using charcoal, a medium which I am finding exciting and stimulating, both for sketching outside and studio portraits of friends, family and my grandchildren.

-In addition to my studio in Surrey, I paint on location from our cottage in Cornwall, often joined by my friend, St Ives painter, Alan Holmes, with whom I had a very successful exhibition in July 2018.
+In addition to my studio in Surrey, I paint on location in Cornwall, often joined by my friend, St Ives painter, Alan Holmes, with whom I had a very successful exhibition in July 2018.